 The trick to making Brussels sprouts taste incredible is to roast the Brussels sprouts instead of boiling or steaming them.
 Traditionally, Brussels sprouts have always been boiled, which is a recipe for disaster.
 It takes away all their flavor and doesn't give them a great texture.
 Roasting, on the other hand, caramelizes the Brussels sprouts and brings out their rich sweetness.
 Roasting also creates a crisp exterior with a creamy delicious inside.

-Keeping an eye on the Brussels sprouts as they’re roasting is so important because Brussels sprouts contain natural compounds called glucosinolates, which are actually really good for you.
+Keeping an eye on the Brussels sprouts as they're roasting is so important because Brussels sprouts contain natural compounds called glucosinolates, which are actually really good for you.
 However, they also release a lot of sulfur the longer they cook.
-That’s why overcooked Brussels sprouts taste and smell terrible.
-To reduce the sulfur taste and smell as much as possible, keep every Brussels sprout under an inch and a half in diameter.
+That's why overcooked Brussels sprouts taste and smell terrible.
+To reduce the sulfur taste and smell as much as possible, keep every Brussels sprout under 1 ½" (3.8 cm) in diameter.
 Yes, that means you might need to cut them in half.
 The bigger the Brussels sprouts are, the longer it will take them to cook.
 By the time the center is be done, the outside will be overcooked.
 For the same reason, keep all your Brussels sprouts approximately the same size.

 Finally, roasting isn't a set-it-and-forget-it method of cooking.
 Forget to flip the vegetables, and they'll end up unevenly cooked, with one side that's deep brown (or burnt), while the other has no color.
 It's best to flip the veggies at least once during the roasting process.